dddrrreee/cs140e-22win/labs/8-threads/README.md

   - `rpi_exit` if it can dequeue a runnable thread, context switch into it.
-Otherwise resume the initial start thread created in step 1.
+Otherwise resume the initial start thread created in step 1 (held in `scheduler_thread`).

-  - Change `rpi_yield` so that it works as expected.
+  - Change `rpi_yield` so that it works as expected and yields to the first thread on the run-queue (if any).
+Make sure you handle the case that there is no thread.

-There are a two tests:
+Tests:
   - `5-test-exit.c`: forks `N` threads that all explicitly call `rpi_exit`.
   - `5-test-yield.c`: forks `N` threads that all explicitly call `rpi_yield` and then call `rpi_exit`.
+  - `5-test-yield-fail.c`: yields with an empty run queue.
+  - `5-test-restart.c`: restarts the threads package over and over.

 ----------------------------------------------------------------------
 ### Part 6: Handle missing `rpi_exit` calls.

-Now we just make sure threads work when threads do not have an explicit `rpi_exit`.
+Note: If the thread code does not call `rpi_exit` explicitly but instead returns, the value in the `lr` register that it jumps to will be nonsense.
+Our hack: have our trampoline (from part 4) that calls the thread code simply call `rpi_exit` if the intial call to `code` returns.

 If your trampoline in part 4 works as expected, this should "just work".

    - `6-test-implicit-exit.c`: should run and print `SUCCESS`.